taham0/pbft/README.md

-## Implemeting PBFT using Reliable Broadcast
+## Implementing PBFT using Reliable Broadcast

 I implemented the pbft algorithm and tested it using the hyb_4 dataset with results as expected.
 In the following paragraph, I will provide details regarding my implementation.